Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

 python3 test_watch.py
 ```

-We can get results like followings:
+We can get results like the followings:
 ```
 in: [ 0.15727027  0.45887455  0.10939325  0.66666406 -0.62354755]
 out: [0.15727027 0.45887455 0.10939325 0.66666406 0.        ]
 ```

 ### Code explanation
 In the example, we focus on `y` in `ReluJob`.
 Thus, we call `flow.watch(y, watch_handler)` to monitor `y`.
-The function `oneflow.watch` need two parameters:
+The function `oneflow.watch` needs two parameters:

-* The first parameter is y which we are focus on.
+* The first parameter is y which we focus on.

 * The second parameter is a callback function.
 When OneFlow use device resources to execute `ReluJob`, it will send `y` as a parameter to callback function.
 We define our callback function  `watch_handler` to print out its parameters.